Utility CEO retiring following failure of nuclear project

 COLUMBIA, S.C.
-(AP) — The CEO of South Carolina’s state-owned utility is retiring and is the first executive to leave following last month’s failure of a nuclear power project that customers have been funding since 2009.
+(AP) — The CEO of South Carolina’s state-owned utility is retiring, making him the first executive to leave following last month’s abandonment of a nuclear power project that customers have been funding since 2009.

-The board of Santee Cooper announced Lonnie Carter’s resignation Friday.
-Carter has been CEO since 2004 and worked with the utility for 35 years.
+Lonnie Carter, Santee Cooper’s CEO since 2004, announced his resignation Friday after 35 years with the public utility.

-He will stay in his job as the board looks for his replacement and will participate in any legislative hearings into why the public utility and privately owned South Carolina Electric & Gas decided July 31 to bail on the expansion of V.C.
-Summer Nuclear Station after jointly spending nearly $10 billion.
+Carter had been eligible for retirement for years, but he had been asked to remain until the project’s completion.
+He told board members last week of his intentions.
+Carter was not asked to leave, and no other executive departures are expected, said board Chairman Leighton Lord.

 Most Read Stories